-Neurodevelopmental disorders are disabilities in the functioning of the brain that affect a child's behaviour, memory or ability to learn including, dyslexia, attention deficit hyperactivity disorder (ADHD) and autism.
+Neurodevelopmental disorders are disabilities in the functioning of the brain.
+This can affect a child's behaviour, memory or ability to learn.
+The disorders include dyslexia, attention deficit hyperactivity disorder (ADHD) and autism.

-Many people who are not neurotypical or neurodiverse have significant strengths and talents because of not seeing and processing the world in the same way.
+Many people who are not 'neurotypical' have significant strengths and talents.
+This is because they do not see and process the world in the same way.

 ADHD is a medical diagnosis that can only be made by a suitably qualified medical professional.

 In Peterborough this is provided for the NHS by the Neurodevelopmental Service, CAMHS.
 Access to this service is through the Early Help pathway.
 The Neurodevelopmental Service provides treatment of ADHD using medication and treatment for comorbid mental health disorders in youngsters with ADHD.